Escaping McKinseyLand is Hard, Even for McKinsey

 “First, we need a fundamental culture change in the company,” Ortberg wrote to Boeing staff on Wednesday.
 A day earlier, as Starbucks suspended its financial guidance and disclosed weak results for its fourth quarter, Niccol said in a video message: “We need to fundamentally change our recent strategy.”

 Pure “strategy” is an ongoing interaction that has no finality.
-Which is why pursuing “optimization” — the simplistic cost-cutting logic that powers big consulting engagements in the name of “enterprise transformation” — have never panned out for anyone other than the partners at consulting firms selling these kinds of engagements.
-In biological terms, an “optimized” system has stopped evolving.
-It is not adapting.
-Which means it is dying or, worse, already dead.
-Which means pursuing “optimization” as an objective is a roadmap to make the horseless carriage run faster.
+Which is why pursuing “optimization” and its first cousin, operational efficiency — the simplistic cost-cutting logic that powers big consulting engagements in the name of “enterprise transformation” — has never panned out for anyone other than the partners at consulting firms selling these kinds of engagements.

 Tactical thinking is concerned with individual actions and decisions; strategic thinking with aggregate interactions and conditions.
-Strategy concentrates less on determining specific actions to be taken (say cost-cutting to juice margins, or M&A to buy growth, or buying the technical potential of artificial intelligence) and far more on manipulating the structure within which actions are determined, to define the rules of play for everyone else.
-In other words, strategy is not an analysis that can be poked, prodded and probed, say in “extensive slides decks” from an activist investor, particularly if said analysis doesn’t come with an original creative vision.
+Strategy concentrates less on determining specific actions to be taken (say cost-cutting to juice margins, or M&A to buy growth, or buying the technical potential of The AI Thing) and far more on manipulating the structure within which actions are determined, to define the rules of play for everyone else.
+Something Donald Trump understands very well.

-Nestlé + Equinox in a $40,000 gym membership (something Equinox is already doing) packaged as a benefit innovation/employee retention sold by say Cigna to say MGM Resorts, which just dropped coverage of GLP-1s for its 74,000 employees, but yet is also “desperate for workers”.
+Microsoft + Eli Lilly extending their keystone advantage to integrate Nestlé + Equinox in a $40,000 gym membership (something Equinox is already doing), packaged as a benefit innovation sold by, say, Cigna to say MGM Resorts as a strategy for employee retention (MGM just dropped coverage of GLP-1s for its 74,000 employees, but yet is also “desperate for workers”).

 What went so wrong at Boeing is the same thing that is going so wrong at Aetna, CVS Health, Elevance Health, McKinsey, Moderna, Nestlé, Nike, the NHS, Pfizer, Rite Aid, Starbucks, Stellantis, Teladoc Health, UnitedHealthcare, Walgreens, Wipro and WPP: Cost-cutting logic is devouring industries, markets, brands (and lives) at a massive scale.

-The durability of firms like McKinsey points to festering weakness in business’s upper reaches, writes Peter O'Toole in Why does McKinsey still get hired? for The Guardian on Friday.
+The durability of firms like McKinsey points to festering weakness in business’s upper reaches, writes Peter O'Toole in Why does McKinsey still get hired? for The Guardian recently.
 “McKinsey shields weak leaders from accountability.
 After a preventable shop floor accident or before big layoffs – known as “efficiency consulting” – a McKinsey report can shield a company from an angry plaintiff or its soon-to-be former workers.
 Its presence offers the plausible deniability that layoffs were just a business decision, one recommended by a respected, external party.”

-Leaders are risking more to avoid losses than to achieve gains.
 Our strategies and agendas have become aggressively anti-common sense.

 The Next Big Arenas of Competition only proves out Matt Damon’s insight from Good Will Hunting: “You wasted $150,000 on an education you coulda got for $1.50 in late fees at the public library.”